-Until the discovery of a vaccine for Covid19, our guides are taking the recommended precautions to avoid being infected by other people or to infect you in case of being sick without knowing it.
+Our guides are all vaccinated.
+Additional, it is recommended to all of our guests to take precautions to avoid being infected by other people or to infect you in case of being sick without knowing it.
 Always it is obligatory to inform you for our covid status and a feedback of your covid experience is always welcome.
 We may have to keep one meter distance may be helpful for all of us!
 So, instead of handshaking we may just say hello, touch feet or wave our guests.
 And also you may respond by making a peace sign.
 Do not be insulted if we share a welcoming hand sanitizer and some face masks (at the moment it is not a necessity as it is a low risk of catching it).
 Being healthy and staying healthy, it is always are priority.

 !If our team or me feel under the weather, we promise you; we are not going to run any tours!